Driven transport on a flexible polymer with particle recycling: a model inspired by transcription and translation: Results

-{ \it Polymer conformation as a proxy for transport regimes.} The density of particles $\rho$ thus impacts the typical polymer conformation as given in Eq.~(\ref{eq::R_polymer}).
+The density of particles $\rho$ thus impacts the typical polymer conformation as given in Eq.~(\ref{eq::R_polymer}).
 As shown in Fig.~\ref{fig::colormap}(a), obtained by numerically solving Eq.(\ref{eq::R_pol}), with increasing $\bar\alpha_\infty$, we observe that the polymer conformation undergoes a transition from a compact to a more flattened shape ($F_\rho>1$) driven by the accumulation of particles on it.
 We emphasise that $\bar\alpha_\infty$ is proportional to the particle concentration, meaning that features of the polymer conformation will vary by changing the particle concentration $c_\infty$.

 In Fig.~\ref{fig::colormap}(b) we show how regimes of the polymer conformation coincide to the different phases of the exclusion process.
 We can appreciate that $R$ follows the different dynamical TASEP phases: when the system is in LD, the polymer is in its compactest shape, while the ends get separated in the MC and the polymer becomes more and more stretched deep in the HD phase, as sketched in Fig.~\ref{fig::colormap}(b).